-Before applying, you should read and understand these guidelines and the sample grant agreement, published on business.gov.au and GrantConnect.
+Before applying you should read and understand these guidelines, the sample application form and if applicable the sample grant agreement published on business.gov.au and GrantConnect.

 You can only submit an application during a funding round.
 We will publish the opening and closing dates for each round on business.gov.au.